cbuchko/old-website/_posts/2021-01-09-community-script.md

 Commpared to calling a cab!
 Pay a little extra money and leave the risk to the professional!
 <p class = "character"> ABED </p>
 How much extra money do I need to change the subject?
-<div class = "action"> As he speaks, Abed walks over to the traffic lgiht and starts examining it.
+<div class = "action"> As he speaks, Abed walks over to the traffic light and starts examining it.
 The light changes from green to yellow.</div>
 <p class = "character"> SHIRLEY </p>
 Careful Abed, I don't think it likes that.
 <div class = "action">Abed backs away slowly but the light stays yellow.
 Everyone takes their seats at the table.</div>